 The above quote means that a person is blind in the spiritual world, a Guru should be considered as his Eyes.
-In fact, if your God disowns you the Master would give you refuge; but unfortunately if your Guru abandons you, you will not have any abode.
+In fact, if your God disowns you the Master would give you refuge; but unfortunately, if your Guru abandons you, you will not have any abode.

 Invariably, people fancy the profile of a Guru to be a perfect one.
 One who is very learned, master in multi techniques and somewhat Magical.
 But they forget to evaluate themselves in this decision.
-They try to act as an Orthodox husband, who aspires for a perfect wife, however imperfect and incompetent he himself may be.
+They try to act as an Orthodox husband, who aspires for a perfect wife, however imperfect and incompetent he himself maybe.
 Understanding in a simple language – if you are a drop out in class 3rd, you don’t require a Professor doctorate to be teaching you……..No??
 The crux is that in search of an All perfect Guide, they are left at a nowhere situation.

 Must Read: Kundalini Yoga Dangers And Benefits

 Guru Mahima:- The word Guru or Master, I think, is the most pious word in any religion.
-A Guru could be a Teacher; but a Teacher may not be a Guru.
+A Guru could be a Teacher, but a Teacher may not be a Guru.
 A teacher teaches you various academic knowledge or different techniques and profession, but a Guru shows you a path to Ascent.
 A Teacher might not be much concerned whether you excel or fail, but a Guru cares for you and gives you selflessly everything for the disciple’s upliftment – Materialistically and Spiritually both.
-He may admonish you, but at heart he is the one who is most concerned about your well-being.
+He may admonish you, but at heart, he is the one who is most concerned about your well-being.
 Like your God and your parents, he never leaves you alone.
-In India, Guru-Shishya relationship is an emotional bond.
+In India, the Guru-Shishya relationship is an emotional bond.

-Such is a bond between a Guide & disciple that you would be surprised that I have never called my Mentor as a Guru but still the bond between us is eternal if I may take myself as an example.
+Such is a bond between a Guide & disciple that you would be surprised that I have never called my Mentor as a Guru but still, the bond between us is eternal if I may take myself as an example.
 My Mentor is a down to earth person.
 In-spite of being intellectually Genius, he is as anybody else in the crowd and this is what I like about him.
 It would be interesting to know why I do not call him a Guru.
 We all know about the friendship of Sudama & Krishna.
 They called each other as Sakha (friend) and thus inspite of being the Incarnation of the God, Shri Krishna was a friend to Sudama.
 I would compare my case to be the same.
-I share a distinct relationship of Friendship with my Mentor, which I don’t like to change and hence I respect him like a Guru but avoid giving a name to the relationship.
+I share a distinct relationship of Friendship with my Mentor, which I don’t like to change and hence I respect him as a Guru but avoid giving a name to the relationship.
 It is because of him that I know about Spirituality.
 But still I know, if I am in a problem at midnight – He would be available for me.
 He is not a person who waives his hands in the air and behold there appears an apple, nor does he sits on a Throne, away from his students and lectures about Oneness.
 He talks to his disciples on practical issues and gives solutions with logic – not magic.
 He is an isolated personality who has shown the path of humility and humanity to me and many like me.
 Under his guidance, I know the LIGHT is not far away from me.
-Such is a quality of a Guru.
+Such is the quality of a Guru.